 The duty to ensure that Tahoe Donner Association complies with the Davis-Stirling Common Interest Development Act, which is commonly referred to as Davis-Stirling.
-Davis-Stirling requires that common interest developments prepare and distribute financial information to all of its Members that includes the association's estimated revenue and expenses on an accrual basis and a summary of the association's reserves and plan for funding the future maintenance, repair, restoration, or replacement of Major Components.1
+Davis-Stirling requires that common interest developments prepare and distribute financial information to all of its Members that includes the association's estimated revenue and expenses on an accrual basis and a summary of the association's reserves and plan for funding the future maintenance, repair, restoration, or replacement of Major Components.

-The duty to own, manage, and maintain the Common Areas, Common Facilities, and Other Association Real Property.2
+The duty to own, manage, and maintain the Common Areas, Common Facilities, and Other Association Real Property.

-The duty to provide funding for the Association's Common Expenses, which include "all expenses or charges incurred by or on behalf of the Association for the management, maintenance, administration, insurance, operation, repairs, additions, alterations or reconstruction of the Common Area, Common Facilities, or Other Association Real Property," as well as "any amounts reasonably necessary to fund reserves for the maintenance, repair, expansion and replacement of the Common Areas and Common Facilities and Other Association Real Property."3
+The duty to provide funding for the Association's Common Expenses, which include "all expenses or charges incurred by or on behalf of the Association for the management, maintenance, administration, insurance, operation, repairs, additions, alterations or reconstruction of the Common Area, Common Facilities, or Other Association Real Property," as well as "any amounts reasonably necessary to fund reserves for the maintenance, repair, expansion and replacement of the Common Areas and Common Facilities and Other Association Real Property."

-The duty to maintain the Common Areas, Common Facilities, and Other Association Real Property includes, but is not limited to, the duty to conduct periodic reserve studies to identify "the major components that the association is obligated to repair, replace, restore, or maintain that, as of the date of the study, have a remaining useful life of less than 30 years," and to
+The duty to maintain the Common Areas, Common Facilities, and Other Association Real Property includes, but is not limited to, the duty to conduct periodic reserve studies to identify "the major components that the association is obligated to repair, replace, restore, or maintain that, as of the date of the study, have a remaining useful life of less than 30 years," and to establish a reserve funding plan "to meet the association's obligation for the repair and replacement of all major components with an expected remaining life of 30 years or less."

-1 Davis-Stirling Common Interest Development Act, Chapter 7, Article 3, Sections 5560-5580.
+&lt;sup>1 Davis-Stirling Common Interest Development Act, Chapter 7, Article 3, Sections 5560-5580.

-2 First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article III, Section 6a, First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article III, Section 7a, First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article IV, Section 3a(ii).
+&lt;sup>2 First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article III, Section 6a, First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article III, Section 7a, First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article IV, Section 3a(ii).

-3 First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article I, Section 9.
+&lt;sup>3 First Restated Declaration of Covenants and Restriction of Tahoe Donner, Article I, Section 9.